 ONLY CORRECTLY COMPLETED APPLICATIONS WITH ALL REQUIRED DOCUMENTS THAT ARE RECEIVED BY 11:59 P.M.
 EST ON APRIL 30, 2019 WILL BE CONSIDERED FOR A GRANT AWARD.

 5. AFAS receives application and reviews for applicant’s eligibility and Air Force member’s status.
 All applicants will be notified of their eligibility within 2 weeks of submitting their online application to AFAS HQ.

-8. All grant award checks will be made payable to the school, and will be sent in two increments directly to the school’s financial aid office.
-First increment will be disbursed in early August, and the second in early December of 2018.
+8. All grant award checks will be made payable to the school’s financial aid office.
+Students attending Fall AND Spring will be sent in two increments (first increment will be disbursed in early August 2019, and the second in early December 2019).
+If students are attending Fall only or Spring only they will receive grant funding specifically for that semester, NOT for the full year.
+Fall disbursement are sent in early August and Spring disbursement sent in early December.
 Use of funds is limited to tuition, books, fees, and other curriculum-required materials.
 Room and board are not allowable expenses.
-Grant awards for 2018-2019 are valid through May 2019.
+Grant awards for 2019-2020 are valid through May 2020.
 However, funds may only be used for the academic year for which they were disbursed.
-Any check not cashed by May 31, 2019 will be canceled and funds will not be reissued.
+Any check not cashed by May 31, 2020 will be canceled and funds will not be reissued.

 NOTE: The AFAS Grant Program application deadlines for the 2019-2020 academic year is April 30, 2019.
 All forms and required documents should be submitted in time to meet deadlines.
 Only applicants whose grant application materials (online applications and supporting documents) have been received by the stated deadline will be considered for a grant.
 There will be no extensions to the grant program deadlines!